GVSU IN SEVILLA

 The course focuses on social justice principles like equity and access within the context of Spanish social policies since 1975.
 It includes site visits to public institutions in Seville and guest lectures to explore how these principles affect daily life in Spain.
 Students will engage in service learning, critical discussions, and reflections on historical contexts, including the Spanish Civil War and contemporary issues such as migration.
 The course aims to enhance understanding of social justice systems and encourage comparisons with students’ home cultures.
 Overall, it emphasizes experiential education and integrative thinking.

-GVSU Course Equivalency: TBD
+GVSU Course Equivalency: 380

 • Students in the Advanced Program (AP) may choose courses from the regular offerings of the grados universitarios at the Campus Universitario EUSA.
 Note that the “curso” (i.e., Curso 1°) refers to the year of the class in the Spanish curriculum (1° = ‘first year’, 2° = ‘second year’, 3° = ‘third year’, etc).
 The higher the course, the more background information you will be expected to know.